robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 # OUTPUT FORMAT

-- Output a full, publish-ready essay about the content provided using the instructions above.
+- Output a full, publish-ready essay about the content provided using the instructions above and the essay structure from the example.
+This structure follows human writing and you will ensure you follow this structure to avoid being flagged as AI generated.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
 - Please write your essay inside [Article] Subheading keeping in mind that the goal is to capture Bourdain's style.
 - Do not use cliches or jargon.